Let’s talk about app stores.

 There’s actually hundreds of different app stores, but by far the best known are the two giants: Google Play and Apple App Store.
 The average user tends to download apps from one of the two, depending on the operating software their phone runs - iOS (Apple App Store) or Android (Google Play).
 From the perspective of clients and developers, it may seem that there is no choice but to submit the app to both and reach maximum users possible.

 But there might be another kind of app store you haven’t considered.
-There are many other app store options for Android devices and several for iOS.
-So let’s take a look at the 3 key factors that matter to developers and their clients: submission, pricing and visibility.
 After all, once you’ve nurtured your app through the exciting (and challenging) development process, it very much matters that your baby moves out to a good neighbourhood.

 1. Submission process